 Under the SDC Financial LLC Agreement, SDC Inc., as the managing member of SDC Financial, has the right to determine when distributions (other than tax distributions) will be made to holders of LLC Units in SDC Financial and the amount of any such distributions, subject to limitations imposed by applicable law and contractual restrictions (including pursuant to our debt instruments).
 If a distribution with respect to LLC Units is authorized, such distribution will be made to the holders of LLC Units pro rata based on their holdings of LLC Units in accordance with their terms.
-In turn, SDC Financial, which is the managing member of SDC LLC, has the right to determine when distributions (other than tax distributions) will be made by SDC LLC, which is the managing member of SDC Holdings, has the right to determine when distributions (other than tax distributions) will be made by SDC LLC, which is the managing member of SDC Holdings, has the right to determine when distributions (other than tax distributions) will be made by SDC LLC, when the managing member of SDC Holdings, has the right to determine when distributions (other than tax distributions) will be made by SDC LLC, when the managing member of SDC Holdings, has the right to determine when distributions (other than tax distributions) will be made by SDC Holdings to SDC LLC and the amount of any such distributions.
+In turn, SDC Financial, which is the managing member of SDC LLC, has the right to determine when distributions (other than tax distributions) will be made by SDC LLC to SDC Financial and the amount of any such distributions, and SDC LLC, which is the managing member of SDC Holding, has the right to determine when distributions) will be made by SDC Holding to SDC LLC and the amount of any such distributions.